 Once a child turns 6 or 7, and if they are motivated to become dry at night, parents should talk to their pediatrician about different tactics.
-Techniques include rewards, motivational counseling, bladder exercises, bedwetting alarms and medication.
 And before trying any of these, it’s important that you understand their impact on your child and family life.

 Bedwetting can be fraught with setbacks and regression.
 Some children may have several dry nights or even weeks but still wet the bed every once in a while.
 This can be brought on by stressful situations such as moving to a new home, changing schools, or the death of a loved one.
 The wetting usually resolves when the stress passes.
 In the meantime, setbacks can be frustrating and discouraging for your kids, so remain calm and supportive.

 Every child who wets the bed yearns for the day when it will come to an end.
 It’s important for you and your child to realize that it will happen.
 In the meantime, be understanding and use products like GoodNites® NightTime Underwear or GoodNites® Bed Mats that make nighttime wetting easier to manage.
 By helping them wake up dry and confident, your child can focus their energy on doing kid stuff instead of letting the persistent fear of wetting the bed get in the way.